 i live in a small village nestled in the evergreen forests of lower himalayas near champawat city, close to nepal border.When i settled here 20 years back the place was a dense lush green forest of himalayan oak, devdar(cedar),rhododendron, bay mayrtle,pine,alder,raspberries and many more.
 Still it is a beautiful forest in spite of rampant felling of trees and many water springs are still alive..
 My efforts are to make the people aware about the catastrophic consequences of cutting the trees and my audiences in this individual project are children from age 5 to age 15 or so.
 We show them films on biodiversity, environmental issues, astronomy, and the symbiotic relationship that we have with the nature. our other concern is to protect and conserve native trees and the seeds of native vegetables and grains which are under big onslaught from the mnc seed companies slike cargill and monsanto.
 In order to disseminate the knowledge through our volunteers who are committed to save the biodiversity of this planet we propose to discuss with them the possibility of sharing their knowledge with the children of the schools located in the remote villages near Pilibhit Tiger reserve on Nepal border.
 There are three elementary schools located near Sharda river with basic infrastructure.
 The volunteers will be staying with the families and will have home-cooked fresh food made from the vegetables procured from the villages.
 In leisure time they can go for a boat ride with the fishermen or can visit four Tiger national parks in the vicinity of the school, two of them in Nepal, Bardia national park and Shukla fanta.
 My wife Uma teaches children of ragpickers and other homeless children in a slum of Delhi.
-I have two children, one daughter who is pursuing studies in environmental science from the University of Munich and one son who are students in Delhi.
+I have two children, one daughter who is pursuing studies in environmental science from the University of Munich and one son who is staying with me. .